 Customer Service Skills List and Examples

-A company that relies on customers or clients to keep them in business will look highly on the customer service experience and skills you have to offer.
+A company that relies on customers or clients to keep it in business will want to know what customer service experience and skills you have to offer.
 Before you fill out a job application, write your resume or walk into the interview room, research the company and the position you are applying for.
 The skills an employer will view as an asset can vary from job to job.

 Focus on Your Strongest Skills

-Keep in mind that in addition to working with customers, you may also be working with a group of colleagues.
-Strong customer service skills can help you be an asset to the team.
-It's important to be sure the interviewer knows you will be a team player.
-Think about positive and negative experiences you have had working with both clients and coworkers.
+It's also important to be sure the interviewer knows you will be a team player.
+Think about the positive and negative experiences you have had working with both clients and coworkers.
 A question about either one of those situations may come up, especially if you're being interviewed for a managerial position.